 Error: Connection timed out Error: Failed to retrieve directory listing

-Resolve this issue by disabling the firewall (iptables) completely.
-If you don’t want to disable firewall, do the following resolutions.
+To get rid of this error, do the following resolutions.
 In most cases Resolution 2 should work.

 1. In your Filezilla client go to Edit -> Settings -> FTP ->Active Mode.

-In the Active Mode tab, make sure that you have selected the option “Ask your operating system for the external ip address”.
+In the Active Mode tab, make sure the option “Ask your operating system for the external ip address” is selected.

-Then again goto Edit -> Settings -> FTP ->Passive Mode.
-Select “Fall back to active mode” and click OK.
+Then goto Edit -> Settings -> FTP ->Passive Mode.
+Select “Fall back to active mode” and click Ok.

 Now the error will be gone in some cases (May be in Windows OS clients).

 If the problem still persists, goto your FTP server, edit file “/etc/sysconfig/iptables-config”.

 Find the line IPTABLES_MODULES=” “ and change this to IPTABLES_MODULES=”ip_conntrack_ftp”:

 # Load additional iptables modules (nat helpers) # Default: -none- # Space separated list of nat helpers (e.g. 'ip_nat_ftp ip_nat_irc'), which # are loaded after the firewall rules are applied.
 Options for the helpers are # stored in /etc/modprobe.conf.
 IPTABLES_MODULES="ip_conntrack_ftp" [...]

 # service iptables save # service iptables restart